jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Two claims I especially can't forget.

 One coworker was given a pile of claims to investigate after a large flood.
 He got to one fine country home, asked to see the water damage, and told the homeowner to send in their damaged items list for review.
-We call these "cat" claims—as in catastrophe.
+This was the first time I learned about "cat" claims—as in catastrophe.

 Another was a call I got after 5:00 PM on the emergency call-in queue.
 It was a young single mother.
 The waste pipes had burst in her walls.
 I was still just a car adjuster, but procedure was to send contractors over to contain the damage, a property adjuster would later review if insurance covers the bill.